These 5 Best Cordless Drills Are Your Top Picks

 A cordless drill is at the top of the list for tools a new homeowner should own.
 You will need a drill for many small fix up jobs – from assembling your furniture, to the small building projects; a drill is a necessity for every new homeowner.

 Sure some jobs you can get away with using a screwdriver, but you can save a ton of time using a cordless drill.
 It’s like using letter mail when you could use email.
 Yes they both work, but one is a lot faster than the other.

-But with so many choices which one should you purchase?
-Luckily as a builder, I have had tons of experience with drills and have included a list below of some you should consider, plus the one I use on site.
+But with so many choices which of these cordless drills should you purchase?
+Luckily as a builder, I have had tons of experience with cordless drills and have included a list below of some you should consider, plus the one I use on site.

 This is Black and Decker cordless drill is a great entry-level drill that will accomplish most homeowner handyman tasks.
 It has a great price point and will easily do for many of your usual around the house jobs.

-Bosch DDB181-02 18-Volt Lithium-Ion 1/2-Inch Compact Tough Drill/Driver Kit with 2 Batteries, Charger and Contractor Bag
+Bosch DDB182-02 18-Volt Lithium-Ion 1/2-Inch Compact Tough Drill/Driver Kit with 2 Batteries, Charger and Contractor Bag

 This year they switched their batteries to operate better in colder climates.
 The batteries don’t lose a single bit of performance up to -4 degrees F (or -20 C).
 This means that you can use this drill in concrete to fasten things to your basement walls or floor.

 Whichever one of these cordless drills you decide to purchase, make sure it suits your needs.
 If you let price dictate your choice you may find that you don’t have enough power for the job and need to upgrade, causing you to spend more over time.
 Factor in things speed, pricing, what is included in the set and warranty.
 When you go through all of these items you will know you have selected the right drill for you.
 Soon you be drilling holes at a breakneck speed and loving.

 Wondering what other tools you need?
 Check out our best tools for new homeowners list.